climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 Let's build an electric vehicle!
 We are going to complete this in 3 parts:
 1. Build our electric vehicle
 2. Add code to make it move
-3. Modify the code forour electric vehicle to learn how it works
+3. Modify the code for our electric vehicle to learn how it works
-4. Comeplete a short challenge to improve your electric vehicle
+4. Complete a short challenge to improve your electric vehicle

    ![projectrender](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/gr11-electriccar-render.png)